Silfaz/digitalgarden/content/blog/Disovery, learning and activity log.md

 - [This Nature podcast episode](https://www.nature.com/articles/d41586-024-01158-6) was both educational and entertaining: **_Living on Mars would suck - here's why._** It lays out the realistic scenarios of colonising Mars and Moon.
 Including incredibly sharp moon dust that clings to everything, ionising radiation that would probably require us to live underground rather than in fancy glass domes with a view, and the fact that a stable outer Earth colony would be a large scale, multi-generational genetic experiment.
 I'm still a huge sci-fi fan, but over the last decade or so I've completely lost my excitement for colonising other planets, since we're doing such a good job destroying our own.
 If we can't take care of literally the only known place in the universe that doesn't kill us immediately, what's the use in venturing out and trying to "re-green" Mars?
 - I finished sewing two more **[Donny shirts](projects/sewing/Donny%20shirt.md)**, one for my mum and one for my sister.
 I still struggle with the pattern a bit at different stages, but it also massively depends on the
 ## w17 2024
-- Plant update!
+- **Plant update**!
 The tomatoes are thriving, the peppers are doing well, the smultron I grew from seeds are still tiny, so is the lemon basil.
 Nasturtiums germinated a bit erratic, some didn't do anything and others suddenly shot up.
 Of the smultron I got as plants from my parents a few survived and look good, and a few dried out.

 ![](Pasted%20image%2020240425073939.png)

 - Duncan's parents were here for a week, and we did a lot of nice **touristy Malmö things**.
 Malmö is not such a "flashy" city as Stockholm, Copenhagen, or even Gothenburg.
 It's a bit harder to find places that make tourists go "oh, let's take a picture".
 Partly because it's so flat, it rarely offers a view.
 Partly because it doesn't really have many important buildings.
 There's Malmöhus slott, which stretches the definition of a castle quite a lot.
 But inside it's very interesting, explaining mostly about the times when Denmark and Sweden fought about the Southern part of (what is now) Sweden.
 There's the technical museum (which has a U-boat!), the art galleries Konsthall and Moderna Museet, the nice long beach to walk along, the inner city with old buildings and pedestrianised shopping streets, the indie mall Mitt Möllan around where we live, nice parks, amazing restaurants and bakeries, etc. They didn't run out of things to do.
 And when they did, they went to Lund.
-- I went to Gothenburg for 24h to paint some walls in our old apartment before selling.
+- I went to **Gothenburg** for 24h to paint some walls in our old apartment before selling.
 Not sure if it will make any difference tough.
 But also took the chance to catch up with some old friends and their kids.

 ## w16 2024
 - End of April, and it's still not really above 10C here.
 I don't mind, I love being able to wear my puffy, light purple jacket.
 Though right now Duncan's parents are visiting and it would be nice to be able to be outside for a bit without having to briskly walk to stay warm.